awgranados/Bullit/team/retrospectives/RETRO_02.md

 * Present: Aditya Patil, Alexander Granados, Ricardo Hinojosa, Hao Wu
 * Absent: Stanley Su

+## Experiment
+For experiment, we would hold a coding session to work together to see how that works.

 ## Optional
 Here's the team's refelection about things to start/stop/continue:
 ### Start